apache/openwhisk/docs/actions-update.md

 * Remove languages that are no more needed.

-While adding and updating languages and runtimes is pretty straightforward, removing or renaming languages and runtimes requires some caution to prevent problems with existing actions.
+While adding and updating languages and runtimes is pretty straightforward, removing or renaming languages and runtimes requires some caution to prevent problems with preexisting actions.

 ### Updating runtimes